astuder/Inside-EZRadioPRO/README.md

 - Run custom code on radio IC
 - Analyze and annotate large parts of the firmware using radare2
   - Si4362-C2A: bootloader, main application image (FUNC1)
+- Found internal documentation for API and registers hidden in WDS

 [To-do](TODO.md)